TritonDataCenter/sdc-cloudapi/docs/index.md

 Typically, SDC will allocate the new machine somewhere reasonable within the cloud.
 You may want this machine to be placed close to, or far away from, other existing machines belonging to you;  if so, you can provide locality hints to cloudapi.
-Locality hints are not guarantees, but SDC will attempt to satisfy the hints if possible.
+Locality hints are not guarantees, unless `strict` is set true, but SDC will attempt to satisfy the hints if possible.
 An example of a locality hint is:

     "locality": {
+      "strict": false,
       "near": ["af7ebb74-59be-4481-994f-f6e05fa53075"],
       "far": ["da568166-9d93-42c8-b9b2-bce9a6bb7e0a", "d45eb2f5-c80b-4fea-854f-32e4a9441e53"]
     }

 UUIDs provided should be the ids of machines belonging to you.

 Locality hints are optional.
-Both `near` and `far` are also optional; you can provide just one if desired.
+Both `near`, `far`, and `strict` are also optional;
+you can provide just one if desired.
 Lastly, if there's only a single UUID entry in an array, you can omit the array and provide the UUID string directly as the value to a near/far key.

+`strict` defaults to false if not provided.
+If `strict` is provided and is true, the creation of the new machine will fail if the provided `near` and/or `far` cannot be met. `near` will try to place the new machine on the same server as the given machine UUIDs, otherwise in the same rack; it will fail if no space can be found in that rack. `far` will try to place the new machine in a different, otherwise a different server in the same rack; it will fail if space can only be found on the same server as the given machine UUIDs.

 ### Inputs